 - Review tests and Magoosh material

-Identify Weak Spots: Anyone can complete 500 practice questions.
+- Identify weak spots: Anyone can complete 500 practice GMAT questions.
 Knowing the right answer is the key.
 Try to figure out which questions you are missing and the reasoning behind the correct answer (you will also want to understand why your answer is wrong).
 Use forums such as beatthegmat.com and gmatclub.com to ask experts to dissect a question and elucidate a given concept.

-- Continue working through OG (should have finished about 500 total questions by end of week).
+- Continue working through OG (you should have finished about 500 total questions by the end of week).

 - Take Manhattan Test 3 and 4

-Take Final GMAT prep test: Gauge how far you’ve come in the passed three weeks or so.
-Figure out in which areas you are still struggling.
+- Take final GMAT prep test: Gauge how far you’ve come in the past three weeks or so.
+Figure out which areas you are still struggling with.
 Remember, return to the Manhattan Guides and Magoosh whenever necessary.
 They will provide you with the foundation to answer questions correctly.

 - Complete Official Guide

-- Complete all Magoosh questions (Watch necessary videos)
+- Complete all Magoosh questions and watch necessary videos

 - Review incorrect answers to GMAT prep test using your newly acquired skills

-- Complete going through Magoosh ebook for any and all of those areas in which you are not 100% confident
+- Finish going through Magoosh eBook for any and all of those areas in which you are not 100% confident